The Case Against Orthogonal Trace Routing in Multilayer PCBs

 When interconnects on adjacent layers are routed orthogonally (along perpendicular directions), the magnetic field from one trace will always be oriented parallel to the conductor loop formed by a victim trace on the next layer, effectively eliminating direct inductive crosstalk.
 While this description is technically correct, it is overly simplistic and does not account for other important aspects of a real PCB stackup and layout.
 The primary problems involved in using orthogonal routing relate to switching speed, decoupling, and defining a reliable return path.
 Rick Hartley discusses some of these important routing and stackup aspects in a recent interview.

 Despite the lack of inductive coupling, there is still capacitive coupling, even with the small intersecting area between traces.
-If you haven’t properly designed your return path, the electric field between signal layer 1 and ground (see the above image) can couple back to signals in layer 2 simply due to a potential difference, producing capacitive crosstalk.
+If you haven’t properly designed your return path, the electric field between signal layer 1 and its ground (see the above image) can couple back to signals in layer 2 simply due to a potential difference across their mutual capacitance, producing capacitive crosstalk.
 The impedance seen by the capacitively coupled signal is lower when the signal edge rate is faster, producing a stronger current pulse in the victim trace.

 Advanced designs like this won’t use orthogonal trace routing.

 At lower edge rates, you probably won’t notice capacitive crosstalk, regardless of whether orthogonal routing is used.
 It will still happen, but it might not be sufficiently large to break through the noise margin of any components connected to victim traces.
 At low speed, inductively coupled signals see lower impedance, thus you would want to route orthogonally on adjacent signal layers in order to minimize inductive coupling.
 Working with low edge rates is one instance where orthogonal trace routing in adjacent signal layers is appropriate.